Contact UCHealth

 The American Cancer Society tracks five-year survival rates for multiple myeloma using the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database.
 This data groups cancers into localized, regional, and distant stages.
 At the localized stage, only one tumor, called a solitary plasmacytoma, is growing in or outside the bone.
 At the distant stage, multiple tumors are found, leading to the diagnosis of multiple myeloma.
 The staging of multiple myeloma does not depend on the number or location of tumors like solid tumors, but rather on genetic factors in the tumors and other blood markers that signify tumor aggressiveness.

-Currently, with optimal treatment including autologous stem cell transplant and lenalidomide maintenance, the average survival is nearly 10 years.
+Currently, with optimal treatment including autologous stem cell transplant and lenalidomide maintenance, the average survival is more than 10 years.

 The CU Cancer Center is the only National Cancer Institute-Designated Comprehensive Cancer Center in Colorado and one of only four in the Rocky Mountain region.